Membean is an incredibly effective way to learn words and permanently remember them.

 A diminution of something is a reduction in the size, number, or importance of it.

-When an amount of something dwindles it becomes smaller and smaller over time.
+When an amount of something dwindles, it becomes less and less over time.

 An exiguous amount of something is meager, small, or limited in nature.

-An exorbitant price or fee is much higher than what it should be or what is considered to be reasonable.
+An exorbitant price or fee is much higher than what it should be or what is considered reasonable.

-If something is described as inordinate it means that it is much larger in amount or degree than what you would usually expect.
+If something is inordinate, it is much larger in amount or degree than is normally expected.

-If you say that there is a paucity of something you mean that there is not enough of it.
+A paucity of something is not enough of it.

-If something plummets it falls down from a high position very quickly; for example, a person can plummet from a window, and a stock value can likewise plummet during a market crash.
+If something plummets, it falls down from a high position very quickly; for example, a piano can plummet from a window, and a stock value can plummet during a market crash.

 A preponderance of things of a particular type in a group means that there are more of that type than of any other.